Blog

 • Reduces the time taken to understand and respond

-• Improves quality of first drafts
+• Improves the quality of first drafts

 • Flags vague or problematic wording early